Robust Computation Tree Logic: Robust Computation Tree Logic

 \subsection{rCTL Satisfiability}

-This section considers the satisfiability problem for rCTL, which is: for a given rCTL formula $\Phi$ and truth value $b_0\in\mathbb{B}_4$, does there exist a Kripke structure $M = (S,I,R,L)$ such that $I\subseteq \satset(\Phi,b_0)$?
-The rCTL satisfiability can be solved by translating the given rCTL formula and the given truth value into an equivalent $\mu$-calculus formula (see Bradfield and Walukiewicz~\cite{mu_calculus_MC} for definitions) of linear size and then checking the resulting formula for satisfiability.
-This is always possible relying on the fixed point characterizations described in Section~\ref{sec: rCTL MC} (see Table~\ref{table: char of sat}).
-Since the satisfiability problem for $\mu$-calculus is $\mathrm{EXPTIME}$-complete~\cite{mu_calculus_MC}, rCTL satisfiability is in $\mathrm{EXPTIME}$.
-A matching lower bound already holds for CTL~\cite{DBLP:journals/jcss/EmersonH85}.
+This section considers the satisfiability problem for rCTL, which is: given an rCTL formula $\Phi$ and a truth value $b_0\in\mathbb{B}_4$, does there exist a Kripke structure $M = (S,I,R,L)$ such that $I\subseteq \satset(\Phi,b_0)$?
+The next theorem settles the complexity of the rCTL satisfiability problem.

 \begin{theorem} The satisfiability problem for rCTL is $\mathrm{EXPTIME}$-complete. \end{theorem}